 3. Testosterone gel: Daily application of a testosterone gel on either the shoulders size orbits depending on the type gel.

 When someone receives testosterone, their body may interpret it that they’re making too much, so the testicles shut down.
-This can cause infertility as well as testicular shrinkage. the blood to become too concentrated as well as an asymptomatic elevation in liver enzymes.
+This can cause infertility as well as testicular shrinkage, the blood to become too concentrated as well as an asymptomatic elevation in liver enzymes.
 The side effects should be monitored by periodic labs.
 It is currently unknown if testosterone replacement increases, decreases, or has no effect on cardiovascular events.
 The FDA warnings that there may be an increased risk of cardiovascular events.
 Testosterone replacement does not increase your risk for prostate cancer however if you’re diagnosed with prostate cancer, you will probably be told to stop your testosterone replacement since it can exacerbate prostate cancer.

 There is actually no standard definition of low testosterone.
 The American Endocrine Guidelines say to use the reference ranges as provided by the lab which can vary from lab to lab.
-In general, testosterone less than 300 or 350 is considered low.

 No, you need to continue the treatment to keep your testosterone.